Addressing Bullying, Harassment and Discrimination Policy and Procedures

 1. All members of the University community have a responsibility to ensure that they:

-• discourage any form of harassment, bullying or discrimination by making it clear that such behaviour is unacceptable
+• Discourage any form of harassment, bullying or discrimination by making it clear that such behaviour is unacceptable, and

 2. In addition to the above obligations, all managers, supervisors, academic heads, and the University Executive Committee are to take steps to:

-• ensure that the environment is free from harassment, bullying and discrimination
+• Ensure that the campus environment is free from harassment, bullying and discrimination

-• treat all complaints seriously and take prompt steps to resolve any complaints made under this policy
+• Treat all complaints seriously and take prompt steps to resolve any complaints made under this policy, and

 Confidentiality

-3. All information relating to alleged or proven breaches of this policy must be treated strictly in accordance with the requirements of the Privacy Act.
+3. All information relating to alleged or proven breaches of this policy must be treated strictly in accordance with the requirements of the Privacy Act 2020.

 4. Information must not be disclosed without the complainant’s consent, unless the complaint is serious and an academic head, manager, proctor, or human resources representative believes that action needs to be taken.